 The course is not an introduction to agile methodologies.
 It’s designed for experienced content professionals who want to get buy-in from stakeholders without giving up on the principles of effective content.
 If you’re unsure whether the course will meet your needs, please contact us before you register.

 We accept cancellations up to 60 days before the event: we’ll refund your registration minus a 20% cancellation fee.
 Fewer than 60 days before the event we won’t refund your registration.

 Note: we don’t allow transfers.
 Please make sure that you can attend before you register.

-If you’d like to sponsor agile content conf, get in touch.
+If you’d like to arrange training for your organisation, get in touch.